Cornerstone-OnDemand/modelkit/docs/library/models/testing.md

-`modelkit` provides helper functions to test `modelkit.Model` instances eitehr directly or with `pytest`
+`modelkit` provides helper functions to test `modelkit.Model` instances either directly or with `pytest`

 Since test cases constitute essential documentation for developers and as a result should appear close to the code of the model itself, much like the signature.